Strategoose/gva_publication/README.md

 ## Notes
 The raw data is provided in £m's and the cleaned output data is also given in £m's to preserve as much numerical precision as possible.
 For example, this is necessary for testing against excel publications, as converting to actual values then back to millions for testing looses too much precision and tests do not pass.

+## Design decisions
+report_maker - copy all outputs to output/ which is inline with other similar packages like pelican.

 ## Other points